nfjodor/raspberry-deluge/README.md

 ```shell
 sudo service deluge stop
 ```
-Than edit the `~/.config/deluge/web.conf` and add an option, name `default_daemon` and the parameter is the following: `"127.0.0.1:58846"`.
+Than edit the `~/.config/deluge/web.conf` and set an option that name `default_daemon` and the parameter is the following: `"127.0.0.1:58846"`.

 Finally, start the deluge service:
 ```shell